For more information, advice, draft policies and so on, go to these websites

 - EU-OSHA says that sexual harassment and violence in the workplace often lead to very serious consequences for the victims.
 The organisation has produced two infographics which show key data on these issues, explaining the concepts and highlighting the need to take these issues very seriously.
 Take a look and spread the information.
 Healthy Workplaces Campaign on stress and psychosocial risks.

-- From WorkCoverBC (Canada): Bullying and harassment prevention tool kit - tool kit resources to help employers and workers understand their legal duties, and prevent and address bullying and harassment.
+- From WorkCoverBC (Canada): website on Bullying and Harassment, and a Bullying and harassment prevention tool kit - resources to help employers and workers understand their legal duties, and prevent and address bullying and harassment.

 - Europe's unions and employer organisations in 2007 signed a framework agreement to fight against harassment and violence at work.
 Negotiated over ten months, the text committed the signatories to combat by April 2010 all unacceptable behaviour that can lead to harassment and violence at the workplace.
 ETUC news release and Framework agreement on harassment and violence at work